-Yasmin discloses: “The most frequent (greater than 1%) side effects, which may or may not be related to YAZ, that were present in all YAZ clinical trials included upper respiratory infection, headache, breast pain, vaginal moniliasis, nausea, abdominal pain, dysmenorrhea, urinary tract infection, accidental injury, sinusitis, and emotional lability.”
+Yasmin discloses: “The most frequent (greater than 1%) side effects, which may or may not be related to YAZ, that were present in all YAZ clinical trials included upper respiratory infection, headache, breast pain, vaginal moniliasis, nausea, abdominal pain, dysmenorrhea, urinary tract infection, accidental injury, sinusitis, and emotional liability.”

 Ladies, if you are on Yaz, be aware of the following symptoms: numbness/weakness in the face, arms, legs, or on only one side of the body, vision problems, the sudden loss of coordination, balance, or spells of dizziness.
 More serious injuries include strokes, heart attacks Deep Vein Thrombosis(DVT), Pulmonary Embolism (PE), Cardiac Arrhythmias, Gallbladder disease, and sudden death*.
 Also, take note that Yaz is marketed under the generic name “Ocella”.